Everything You Need to Know About Holding a Public Event

 Well managed community-based events are an important part of our cultural calendar.
 They promote community pride and spirit, bring people together in an atmosphere of fun, and attract visitors to the region.

-Whether you have had previous experience in planning events or are a complete novice, our event management guide(PDF, 5MB) has been developed to assist you plan a small to medium sized event that is relevant to your community, safe, and with minimal problems.
+Whether you have had previous experience in planning events or are a complete novice, our Event Management Guide has been developed to assist you plan a small to medium sized event that is relevant to your community, safe, and with minimal problems.

 Council supports community based events by providing information, advice and access to a range of resources, including an annual community grants program.